junaidnasir1999/junaidnasir1999/README.md

 - 🔭 I’m currently working on React and Mongodb
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Kotlin and Swift
 - 👯 I’m looking to collaborate on my startup
-- 🤔 I’m looking for help with datascience
+- 🤔 I’m looking for help with DataScience
 - 👉 My Startup www.orbixcode.com 👈
 - 📫 How to reach me: junaednaser@gmail.com
-- ⚡ Fun fact: whole day spent in thinking
+- ⚡ Fun fact: Whole day spent in thinking
 - 🚀🔍 Explroing hidden technology